Executive Director and Board of Directors

 Brigid Graham currently serves as the president of the Lenny Wilkens Foundation, an organization passionate about providing young-people with sound healthcare and education services.
 She has served in that role since 2006, spearheading coordination of all foundation events, finances and the day-to-day operations for Lenny.

 Brigid has more than twenty years of non-profit experience and helps organizations fulfill their financial and organizational goals.
 Over her career she has worked for The Arc of King County and the Boys and Girls Clubs of Bellevue.
 Brigid also conducts seminars on fundraising and non-profit foundation management across the United States.

-Eric Hiatt is the principal and founder of Reciprocal Solutions LLC which specializes in identifying services and solutions that reduce costs for non-profit organizations so more of their resources can be dedicated to the causes, cures and communities they serve.
-Previously he has held roles in sales and business development with Fortune 500 firms such as Marsh USA (MMC), Automatic Data Processing and IBM and advised early-stage companies and corporate spin-outs during his tenure with TriNet Group, Inc.
+Eric Hiatt is the senior vice president of the Commercial Insurance Division at USI Kibble & Prentice.
+Previously he was the principal and founder of Reciprocal Solutions LLC which specializes in identifying services and solutions that reduce costs for non-profit organizations.
+Hiatt has held roles in sales and business development with Fortune 500 firms such as Marsh USA (MMC), Automatic Data Processing and IBM and advised early-stage companies and corporate spin-outs during his tenure with TriNet Group, Inc.